harrycresswell/harry/content/writing/23-01-25-prevent-email-scraping/index.md

 description: "Tackling spam with base64 encoding and a few lines of JavaScript."
 ---

-I’ve made all the mistakes to ensure my email receives a sinful amount of spam.
+I’ve made all the mistakes to ensure my email receives a sickening amount of spam.

 A while back, my address somehow crept into the meta data of a client website.
 Now I’m constantly bombarded with industry specific spam relating to that particular client.
 Not the end of the world, but kind of annoying, nonetheless.